MoreeZ/openai-tts/README.md

 ## Usage

+1. Enter your OpenAI API key in the provided field
+   - Your API key is stored locally in your browser and never sent to our servers
+   - The key is only sent directly to OpenAI's API for processing your requests
-1. Enter your desired text in the text area
+2. Enter your desired text in the text area
-2. Select the conversion mode:
+3. Select the conversion mode:
    - **Verbatim TTS**: Converts your exact text to speech (default)
    - **Summary TTS**: First summarizes your text using GPT-4o, then converts the summary to speech
-3. Monitor the character count and estimated cost in real-time
+4. Monitor the character count, estimated cost, and processing time in real-time
-4. Click the "Show calculation" link to view a detailed breakdown of the cost calculation
+5. Click the "Show calculation" link to view a detailed breakdown of the cost calculation
-5. Click the "Convert to Speech" button
+6. Click the "Convert to Speech" button
-6. Wait for the conversion to complete
+7. Wait for the conversion to complete, watching the real-time queue status and time remaining
-7. Use the audio player to listen to the generated speech
+8. Use the audio player to listen to the generated speech

 ## Advanced Features